-The mode of operation, i.e., the behavior of the Timer/Counter and the output compare pins, is defined by the combination of the Waveform Generation mode (WGM01:0) and Compare Output mode (COM01:0) bits.
+The mode of operation, that is, the behavior of the Timer/Counter and the Output Compare pins, is defined by the combination of the Waveform Generation mode (WGM01:0) and Compare Output mode (COM01:0) bits.
 The Compare Output mode bits do not affect the counting sequence, while the Waveform Generation mode bits do.
 The COM01:0 bits control whether the PWM output generated should be inverted or not (inverted or non-inverted PWM).
-For non-PWM modes the COM01:0 bits control whether the output should be set, cleared, or toggled at a compare match (See "Compare Match Output Unit" on page 96.).
+For non-PWM modes the COM01:0 bits control whether the output should be set, cleared, or toggled at a Compare Match (See "Compare Match Output Unit" on page 97.).

-For detailed timing information refer to "Timer/Counter Timing Diagrams" on page 101.
+For detailed timing information refer to "Timer/Counter Timing Diagrams" on page 102.